TCC WORLDWIDE ONLINE CONFERENCE

 TCC Hawaii invites faculty, support staff, librarians, counselors, student affairs professionals, students, administrators, and educational consultants to submit proposals for papers and general sessions.

 There are many challenges, however, that fall upon 21st century educators who are responsible for transforming and facilitating learning in a rapidly changing world.
 How do faculty, staff, students and the communities served, best use technology to produce positive learning outcomes?
 How can social media help improve critical thinking and problem solving skills?
 Can students learn through virtual worlds, educational games, augmented realities, or the use of mobile devices?
 What technologies continue to reshape e-learning?
 How do we support our colleagues as we strive to improve our profession?
+How do we address issues of haves and have-nots, of gender equity, and of cultural differences among countries?

 – Perspectives and experiences with emerging learning technologies